vimeo/VIMNetworking/README.md

 # VIMNetworking

 `VIMNetworking` is an Objective-C library that enables interaction with the [Vimeo API](https://developers.vimeo.com).
-It handles authentication, request submission, and request cancellation.
+It handles authentication, request submission and cancellation, and video upload.
 Advanced features include caching and powerful model object parsing.

+The upload system supports background session uploads from apps and extensions.
+Its core component is a serial task queue that can execute composite tasks (tasks with subtasks).
+For example, a composite task might include 3 steps: (1) a video file upload step, (2) a `POST` request to set file metadata (title, description, privacy), and (3) a `POST` request to share the video with friends.
+The upload system allows users to upload videos to Vimeo, but can be repurposed to manage background upload (or download) from any source.
+See detailed documentation below for more information.

 ## Sample Project